Frequently Asked Questions

 As can be seen from the example diagram below, each player can be routed to each physical output (Line Out 1, 2 or more depending on your card model).
 Furthermore, Line Ins can be routed to Line Outs.
 To raise or lower each Line In or Player for the Line Out, simply drag the slider to the left or right.
 To turn the level all the way down or bring it back to zero, click the “Fade” button.
 To adjust overall volume, raise or lower the Line Out levels.
 Here, I am routing all 4 play devices out of Line Out 2, which is wired to an input on my console.

 NOTE: It is not recommended to route Player 4 out to your live feed, as then anything you preview would go out over the air.
-It is best to use a separate Line Out for your preview deck.
+It is best to use a separate Line Out that is routed internally through the mixer board to the studio monitors for your preview deck.

 [Simian Record Deck Assignments]